new host

 Cultural exchange and learning opportunities

-My husband and I have always felt that travel is most about connecting with people and cultures, and so we are excited to host friends from diverse cultures in our home as a way of traveling without traveling, and hope to offer a unique experience to our guests as well.
 Staying with us on Macleay Island you will be exposed to a welcoming community that is almost completely Australian, while living with a family that is half Indian half Persian.
-We love playing music (we have a number of instruments in our home - a piano, guitars, a cello and other assorted small instruments), singing, sharing prayers together with friends from different faiths, and playing games.
+We love playing music and singing, sharing prayers together with friends from different faiths and cultures, and playing games.
 The island culture is all swimming, kayaking, going for walks and bicycle rides, and congregating at the gelato shop.
-We have a small boat that can be taken out, weather provided, to really experience the joys of living on the island.
-The community itself hosts various activities as well.
-A brass band practices at the community hall every Sunday, two artisans market are held each month, there are art sessions for children or families held at parks, and various other group activities that run weekly.
+We have a small boat and an inflatable kayak that can be taken out, weather provided, to really experience the joys of living on the island.
+The community itself hosts various activities as well - a brass band, artisans market, art sessions, live music at the pub and more.

 This project could involve children.
 For more information see our guidelines and tips here.